Camiguin Island | Come Again, Like It’s the First Time

 Traces of Colonial Memories

 Moro-moro watchtower & Sto.
-Rosario church are also among the best showpieces of its bygone era & surely worth paying a visit.
+Rosario church are also among the showpieces of its bygone era & surely worth paying a visit.

-Camiguin also the original home of the tastiest custard bun called pastel.
+Camiguin is also the original home of the tastiest custard bun called pastel.
 This sweet hearty snack has undoubtedly gone around the country as a present whenever someone travels to Camiguin Island.
 Pastel is also widely available in Cagayan de Oro.

 Festival of Abundance

 While the island is prepped year-round for you to bask on its paradise, every 3rd week of October is the best time to come as it celebrates the annual Lanzones Festival.
 This occasion revels the island’s bountiful harvest of lanzones & its colorful island culture.

 Truly, Camiguin Island is the crown jewel of northern Mindanao’s tourism attractions.
 It’s small & easy to explore.
 It’s super-packed with all sorts of wonders & the people are so cool.
 No wonder why they say, “come again, come again to Camiguin”.

 Hello, I am PotpotNumber of Entries : 417